daverix/urlforwarder/README.md

 4. Build the project and deploy to your device!

 ## License
 Url Forwarder is free software and uses the GPLv3 License.
-Assets are licensed as